-The Fund's financial liabilities pertain to due to brokers, trust fees payable, and other liabilities which are contractually due within twelve (12) months from the reporting date.
+The Fund's financial liabilities pertain to trust fees payable, due to brokers and accrued professional and custodian fees, which are all contractually due within twelve (12) months from the reporting date.

 Overall, due to the Fund's structure and strong liquidity position, the liquidity risk exposure of the Fund is negligible.